$abc -- AudBuffer() transfer character

 $subjnom -- subject nominative – is a concept identified in the OldConcept() recognition module as the subject of an input causing the AI to make an inference.

-$subjnum -- (subject number) for agreement with predicate nominative
+$subjnum -- (subject number) for agreement in grammatical number between a subject and a predicate nominative noun.

 $subjpre -- subject-$pre to be held for verb in parsing.

-$subjpsi -- parameter to govern person of verb-forms
+$subjpsi -- subject-concept parameter to govern person of verb-forms.

 $sublen -- length of AudRecog() subpsi word-stem